bmrz2019/gitlab_not/README.md

-# Rename app to Gitl.b
+# App to launch gitlab activity

 Download the apk from releases.